Frequently Asked Questions...

 A: A Certificate of Completion means you have successfully completed the course requirements and have also completed continuing education hours as stated on your certificate.
 If you are interested in completing the requirements for a credential in art therapy, music therapy, dance/movement therapy, drama therapy or play therapy, please consult with the various credentials boards or organizations in your country, state, province or locality to determine what specific education (undergraduate or graduate study at a college or university) is required to become a competent practitioner by law in your chosen field of practice.
 Additionally, some US states regulate the scope and practice of art therapy, music therapy, dance/movement therapy and other creative arts therapies in the US; please review your state's or country's regulations for more information.

-A. The Institute provides certificates of completion of continuing education courses and levels of completion of coursework, but not a formal certification process.
+A. The Institute provides Certificates of Completion and levels of completion of coursework, but not a formal certification process.
 Certification generally includes passing an examination and maintenance of certification through yearly coursework approved by an accredited certification board or organization.
 For example, many mental health and healthcare professions "board certify" individuals through a process of examination, maintenance through yearly coursework and adherence to standards of practice monitored by an ethics or professional practice body.

 A. Option One requires five courses and Option Two requires four courses; the number of course hours is the same.
 You can choose either, depending on your learning interests.
 "Trauma-Informed Art Therapy/Trauma-Informed Expressive Arts Therapy" is required for both options as a foundation course.
 "Expressive Arts Therapy Approaches to Resilience and Stress Reduction" is required for Option Two.